-The Tinker Foundation establishes a new Tinker Visiting Professor endowment to support teaching and research residencies at the University of Chicago for distinguished Latin American scholars, journalists, or practitioners per year.
+The Tinker Foundation establishes a new Tinker Visiting Professor endowment to support teaching and research residencies at the University of Chicago for distinguished Latin American scholars, journalists, or practitioners every year.
 The University of Chicago is one of only five universities to host a Tinker Visiting Professor endowment (along with the University of Texas-Austin, University of Wisconsin-Madison, Stanford University, and Columbia University).
 University of Chicago faculty and students benefit enormously from the presence of outstanding scholars and practitioners brought to campus through this program.

 The Tinker Foundation awards CLAS a three-year grant to support graduate students' pre-dissertation exploratory field research.
 These grants fill an important demand for early field research to assess field sites, establish contacts, and test the feasibility of dissertation projects, and contribute greatly to the unparalleled success enjoyed by University of Chicago doctoral students in obtaining long-term field research support from Fulbright-Hays, National Science Foundation, Wenner-Gren, and Social Science Research Council, among others.
-The Center continues to win Tinker Field Research Grants to present day.
+The Center continues to award Tinker Field Research Grants to present day.

 The Hewlett Foundation awards CLAS a one-year planning grant to prepare a proposal for the establishment of a new Mexican Studies Program